kylebebak/questionnaire/README.md

 - Print answers as JSON (or as plain text) to stdout
   + Pipe answers to other programs and parse them easily
-- Allows users to go back and reanswer questions
+- Optionally allow users to go back and reanswer questions
 - Run entire questionnaire, or ask questions one at a time
   + Modify questionnaire as it's being run
+  + Run other code midway through questionnaire, then resume questionnaire
 - Supports conditional questions (questions can depend on previous answers)
-- Supports the following types of questions: raw input, choose one, choose many
+- Supports the following types of questions: __raw input__, __choose one__, __choose many__
 - No mandatory coupling between question presentation and answer values